iSemary/job-helper/README.md

 # 🔑 Key Features:

 - Generate Cover Letters / Motivation Messages based on job description and your qualifications
 - Store and save your desired company dataset
 - Import Excel sheets with companies dataset
--   Bulk Email Sending using Asynchronous
 - Reminder and follow up Emails
 - Kanban Board to organize companies applied to

 🔐 Email credentials are fully encrypted with a secret hash key.